JulianCataldo/web-garden/README.md

 ## 🦾  Contribute

-Any remark, feature or pull request can be done is this GitHub repository and issues tracker.
+Any remark, feature or pull request can be done in this GitHub repository and issues tracker.
 Committing is linted following [conventional commits conventions](http://conventionalcommits.org).
 This allows an easy and automatic versioning, change-logging, and NPM publishing workflow.